krebeljk/wedgePlease/README.md

 ## Getting Started

 An OpenFOAM installation is required to run the code.
-This code was run on Centos 6.6 (Rocks 6.2 Sidewinder).

 Run `Allwmake` in the utility directory to compile it.